lvaschmidt/xssChat/README.md

     Secure communication: we use TLS.
     Group chat: Any one can make a room or join an existing room.
-    Emoji support: You can express your emotions using a variety of emojis available in the app.
+    XSS: Script to your heart's content: the sky's the limit!

 ### Installation